Equal Educational Opportunity

 TEA Employment and Employees

-If an inquiry involves the employment policies of the agency, and the aggrieved person is an employee or applicant for employment, such inquiry or complaint should be addressed to:
+If an inquiry involves the employment policies of the agency and the aggrieved person is an employee or applicant for employment, an inquiry or complaint should be addressed to:

 Human Resources Director